last updated January 25, 2022

 Article 2: The Executive Committee of the Society

-1. The Executive Committee (the Executive) manages the affairs and business of the society and is comprised of the officers of Executive.
-These officers are: the President; the Vice-President (French); the Vice-President (English); the Secretary; the Treasurer; and the non-voting Past-President (if any).
-To carry out the business of the society, the Executive may establish standing committees and, with consensus, appoint further delegates and officers.
+2.1 The Executive Committee (the Executive) manages the affairs and business of the society and is comprised of the officers of the Executive.
+These officers are: the President; the Vice-President (French); the Vice-President (English); the Secretary; the Treasurer; the Communications Coordinator; the non-voting Past-President (if any); two Members-at-Large and two Graduate Students.
+To carry out the business of the society, the Executive may establish standing committees and, with consensus, appoint further non-voting delegates and officers.

-1.1 Terms and Conditions of Appointment: Members of the Executive serve three-year terms and are elected by society members by majority vote from among a slate of members-in-good-standing of the society proposed by the Renewal Committee at the society’s Annual General Meeting (AGM).
+2.1.1 Terms and Conditions of Appointment: Members of the Executive serve three-year terms, except for the Members-at-Large and the Graduate Students who serve two-year terms.
+Positions can be renewed once.
+Members of the Executive are elected by society members by majority vote from among a slate of members-in-good-standing of the society who nominate themselves or are proposed by the Renewal Committee at the society’s Annual General Meeting (AGM).
+The election can take place online but should take place within a month of the AGM.
 The Past-President serves ex-officio for a single year immediately following the elected term of office.
 If any member of the Executive is unable to fulfil the terms and conditions of appointment, the Executive may elect that member’s replacement.
 Conditions of appointment to the Executive include: